PatrykSitkiewicz/Beachmeter/README.md

 src/Beachmeter.1.2.py - the source of code; a Python script using ArcPy package by ESRI

-toolbox/Beachmeter.1.2.tbx - a ready-to-use ArcGIS (10.6 or higher) and ArcGIS Pro toolbox contains the Python script
+toolbox/Beachmeter.1.2.tbx - a ready-to-use ArcGIS (10.6 or higher) and ArcGIS Pro toolbox contains the Python script; read the Manual to know how to use it

 <b>Overview</b>